A late 18th century satinwood Pembroke table of very good rich colour.

-Raised on moulded tapering legs indicative of a date ca. 1770.
+Raised on moulded tapering legs indicative of a date circa 1770.

 The two leaves are supported on the original recessed hinged ‘ear’ supports.

 Overall in lovely original state.
-Some minor historic marks entirely compatible with its age.
+Some minor historic marks entirely commensurate with its age.
+Good patination.

 These antique Pembroke tables were designed to be versatile: as small supper tables; occasional tables; tea tables; or lamp tables – sometimes also referred to as ‘drop leaf’ or ‘sofa’ tables.

 The majority of these Georgian tables are raised on square tapering legs or, when of a later date, on turned legs.
 It is more unusual for a satinwood Pembroke table to be raised on moulded tapering legs.

 Interestingly, Thomas Sheraton (1751-1806) mentions the Pembroke Table as follows: “a type of breakfast table from the name of the lady who first gave orders for one of them”, possibly referring to the Countess of Pembroke, of Wilton House, Salisbury (1737-1831).

 A similar George III satinwood Pembroke table was sold from a private collection, Trevor Place, Knightsbridge, 26th April 2007, Christies, lot 428, est. £3000-5000.